Georgy Zhukov: Legacy

-Russian president Dmitry Medvedev and Mongolian president Tsakhiagiin Elbegdorj visit the monument to Georgy Zhukov in Ulaanbaatar, near the Zhukov Museum in Zhukov Street (Жуковын гудамж) in memory of the Battle of Khalkin Gol.
+Russian president Dmitry Medvedev and Mongolian president Tsakhiagiin Elbegdorj visit the monument to Georgy Zhukov in Ulaanbaatar, near the Marshall Zhukov House Museum in Zhukov Street (Жуковын гудамж) in memory of the Battle of Khalkin Gol.

 The first monument to Georgy Zhukov was erected in Mongolia, in memory of the Battle of Khalkin Gol.
 After the dissolution of the Soviet Union, this monument was one of the few that did not suffer from anti-Soviet backlash in former Communist states.
 There is a statue of Zhukov on horseback as he appeared at the 1945 victory parade on Manezhnaya Square at the entrance of the Kremlin in Moscow.
 Another statue of Zhukov in Moscow is located on Prospekt Marshala Zhukova.
 A statue of Zhukov is located in the town of Irbit, in the Sverdlovsk Oblast.
 Other statues of Zhukov are found in Omsk, Irkutsk and Yekaterinburg.

 A minor planet, 2132 Zhukov, discovered in 1975, by Soviet astronomer Lyudmila Chernykh, is named in his honour.
 In 1996, Russia adopted the Order of Zhukov and the Zhukov Medal to commemorate the 100th anniversary of his birthday.

 Nobel laureate Joseph Brodsky's poem On the Death of Zhukov ("Na smert' Zhukova", 1974) is regarded by critics as one of the best poems on the war written by an author of the post-war generation.
 The poem is a stylization of The Bullfinch, Derzhavin's elegy on the death of Generalissimo Suvorov in 1800.
 Brodsky draws a parallel between the careers of these two famous commanders.
 Aleksandr Solzhenitsyn re-interpreted Zhukov's memoirs in the short story Times of Crisis.

 In his book of recollections, Zhukov was critical of the role the Soviet leadership played during the war.
 The first edition of Vospominaniya i razmyshleniya was published during Leonid Brezhnev's premiership only on the conditions that criticism of Stalin was removed, and that Zhukov add a (fictional) episode of a visit to Brezhnev, politruk on the Southern Front, to consult on military strategy.